📌Key Takeaways

 - Dancing

-Research shows that mindfulness-based stress reduction can lower blood pressure by 5-10 mmHg and reduce inflammation markers.
+Research shows that mindfulness-based stress reduction may lower blood pressure by 5-10 mmHg and reduce inflammation markers.

 Extra weight puts strain on your heart and increases risk of diabetes and high blood pressure.
-Losing just 10 pounds can reduce heart disease risk by 20%.
+Losing just 10 pounds may reduce heart disease risk by 20%.

 Healthy Weight Loss Strategies: